Turn your new puppy into an excellent travel companion.

 Don’t let your puppy travel in the car with the head out the window

-It might look like great fun, and probably is, but if you do it too much they could get an eye irritation or, worse, get injured by something you drive past.
+If you have your puppy properly restrained in the car, this is not going to be an issue for you – and just as well!
+If they are in a harness on the seat however you might need to think about this.
+It might look like great fun but they could get an eye irritation or, worse, get injured by something you drive past.
 There’s also the risk that they could slip out of their harness and jump out of the window.
-It’s absolutely fine to open the window a little bit so your dog gets plenty of fresh air, and on hot days you can use a window guard that lets you open the window more without allowing your dog the chance to jump out.
+It’s absolutely fine to open the window a little bit so your dog gets plenty of fresh air, and on hot days if you don’t have air con, you can use a window guard that lets you open the window more without allowing your dog the chance to jump out.

 If the weather’s hot you can also buy shades that attach to the windows to prevent strong sunlight coming in.
-Both the window guards and the sunshades are great for when you’re moving but even with the windows down and the sunlight protected, cars can heat up very quickly.
-NEVER leave your dog in the car on warm days, even in the winter, as it can be fatal.
+Both the window guards and the sunshades help for when you’re moving but without air con, and even with the windows down and the sunlight protected, cars can heat up very quickly.
+NEVER leave your dog in the car on warm or sunny days, even in the winter, as it can be fatal.

 Include frequent breaks for long car journeys